Kanye West Concedes Presidential Race But Sets His Sights On 2024

 West announced in July that he was planning to run for president of the United States in 2020 as the head of the Birthday Party, so-called because he said that if he were to win, it would be like everyone’s birthday.
 Prior to that, he had expressed support for Donald Trump.

-The day prior to the election, West had tweeted that he was voting for the first time.
+The day prior to the election, West tweeted that he was voting for the first time.

 “God is so good Today I am voting for the first time in my life for the President of the United States, and it’s for someone I truly trust…me,” he tweeted.